ethereumjs/ethereumjs-monorepo/packages/block/README.md

 **Note:** If you want to work with `EIP-4844` related functionality, you will have additional manual installation steps for the **KZG setup**, see related section below.

+## Runtime Support

+### Node.js

+The current version of this library supports Node `18` and `20` (recommended).
+Node.js is the main supported platform which is also used internally for development and testing.

+### Browser

+This library targets to run in modern browsers which support the JavaScript [ES2020](https://www.w3schools.com/js/js_2020.asp) feature set.
+There is a dedicated ESM build provided and imports can be done using the normal ES6 [module import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) syntax.

+See the dedicated [browser example](./examples/browser.html) for an entrypoint to browser usage.
+If you stumble upon browser-related issues please open an issue on GitHub.

 ## Usage

 ### Introduction